 The primary responsibility for disclosing the possibility of a conflict of interest rests with the person selected by LYIT.
 Panel members are asked to declare any potential conflicts of interest prior to appointment.
 Where a potential conflict of interest subsequently emerges, the responsibility for disclosing it rests with the person concerned or the provider in consultation with the panel Chairperson.

 Declarations:

-1) 1) I wish to declare the following conflict of interest(s):
+1) I wish to declare the following conflict of interest(s):

-2) 2) I have read the above and confirm that I do not have any cor aflicts of interest:
+2) I have read the above and confirm that I do not have any conflicts of interest:

-Signed: ned:

-oignea.

-Date: e: